What Kind of Translation Agency Do You Need?

 The translation management system (TMS) is not an agency but a software that may power an agency.
 Popular options include XTM International, Transifex, and Memsource.

-- Most allow for flexible setup to accommodate any type of organization.
+- Most allow for flexible setups to accommodate any organization.

 - Leaders have plenty of ownership over the translation process.